pombredanne/centidb/docs/encoders.rst

 Predefined Record Encoders
 ++++++++++++++++++++++++++

-.. attribute:: acid.encoders.KEY
+.. attribute:: KEY

-This predefined :py:class:`RecordEncoder` uses :py:func:`acid.keylib.packs` and
+    This predefined :py:class:`RecordEncoder` uses :py:func:`acid.keylib.packs`
-:py:func:`acid.keylib.unpacks` to serialize tuples.
+    and :py:func:`acid.keylib.unpacks` to serialize tuples.
 It is used internally to represent keys, counters, and :py:class:`Store <acid.Store>` metadata.

-.. attribute:: acid.encoders.PICKLE
+.. attribute:: JSON

-This predefined :py:class:`RecordEncoder` uses :py:func:`pickle.dumps` and
+    This predefined :py:class:`RecordEncoder` uses :py:func:`json.dumps` and
-:py:func:`pickle.loads` with protocol 2 to serialize any pickleable object.
+    :py:func:`json.loads` to serialize compatible objects.
 It is the default encoder if no specific `encoder=` argument is given to the :py:class:`Collection <acid.Collection>` constructor.

 Predefined Compressors